Rzky7c/Express-JS/README.md

 ## Installation

-The module is now available on npm! `npm i whatsapp-web.js`
+The module is now available on npm! `npm i`

 > [!NOTE]
 > **Node ``v18+`` is required.**